RShuken/Capstone-server/README.md

 2.  then manual check the `package.json` and make sure that you have` postgrator` into the `dependencies`, also be sure to remove postgrator from the dev dependencies or else this means we can't migrate the files in the server.

+3. Now create a new Heroku instance with `heroku create`

 3.  now push to github, then do a push to heroku with `git push heroku main` _user master if the branch is called master_